-Data Replication Software Overview
+Data Replication Software

-What is Data Replication Software?
+What are Data Replication Tools?

 Vendors boast data policy compliance, any-point-in-time recovery and failover, and continuous replication with limited risk of data loss.
 They compete on providing minimum disruption to network activities and low bandwidth consumption, without cost to security.
 Leading vendors also enable change tracking within databases, known as “change data capture.”

-Data Replication Software Features
+Data Replication Tools Features

-Data replication application provides the following features:
+Data replication applications provides the following features:

 Continuous replication with many recovery points